DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ColumnChooser/description.md

 Users drag and drop column headers to and from the column chooser.

 * *"select"*
-Users select and deselect checkboxes with column names.
+Users select and deselect check boxes with column names.

 In *"select"* mode, you can choose whether parent element selection affects child/nested elements.
 Use the **selection**.[recursive](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnChooser/select/#recursive) property.

-If the column chooser contains a lot of hidden column, you can enable column search UI.
+If the column chooser contains many hidden columns, you can enable the column search UI.
 Assign **true** to the **search**.[enabled](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnChooser/search/#enabled) property.

-In this demo, use checkboxes below the DataGrid to toggle the search and selection features.
+In this demo, use the check boxes below the DataGrid to toggle the search and selection features.

 To hide a column in code, set the **columns[]**.[visible](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#visible) property to **false**.